If you have found a stray pet, the following options may be helpful as you attempt to locate the owner of the pet or find it a new home:

 Talk to Vets

 The next step is to call your vet and any other vets in your area to let them know you have found a pet.
 Fax, email or personally take them a flyer with the pets’ photo and your contact info.
 We will also put up any posters we receive here in our office at the Leon County Humane Society.
 Our fax number is 850-224-5209.
-Our email address is [email protected]
+You may also contact us via email.

 Facebook is a wonderful tool for spreading the word for both lost and found pets.
 If you have a Facebook account, you’ll want to make a post containing a photo and approximate location found, then share it with as many people as possible.